 Smisby WI was founded in 1934 and we celebrated our 80th anniversary in 2015.
 A short history is available via the history page.
 The national WI organisation celebrated its 100 year anniversary in 2015.
-Smisby is a membef of the Derbyshire Federation, and the DFWI celebrates its centenary in 2018, see below for more information.
+Smisby is a member of the Derbyshire Federation, and the DFWI celebrated its centenary in 2018.

 Smisby WI are a very friendly institute and meet on the third Thursday in the month in various locations.

 Currently membership has risen to 60, so at the moment new membership is restricted to Smisby residents.
 We have a varied programme with a speaker at most meetings.

 Smisby WI meetings are usually held on the third Thursday of the month, 7.00 pm for 7.15 pm prompt start.
 The 2020 programme is now available on the programme page and has details of some new events.reports about past activities can be found on the Past events page.

 All meetings normally in Smisby Village Hall, Main Street LE65 2TY at 7pm for a 7.15pm start.
 In addition, monthly craft sessions and walks are organised on the first and second Thursday of each month respectively.
 There is also weekly canasta/card games on a Wednesday afternoon and a keep fit class on Tuesday afternoons.

 WI Annual Membership is £43.
 Refreshments are £1 per meeting.